When John was a teenager in the 1980's, he and a group of friends thought

 Johnny Bordeaux and started 2019 with a guest spot at Singularity University's

-After Dark reception at Edmonton's Rossdale Generating Plant, this past April.
+After Dark reception at Edmonton's Rossdale Generating Plant.